 Now I’ll get into the details of each day and the things we saw:

 Overall, if you take into consideration my Florida visit and this trip, it all lasted for 14 days.

-Our goal was to reach the Blue Ridge Mountains and figure things out from there.
+After picking up my friend at the Atlanta airport, our first goal was to reach the Blue Ridge Mountains and figure things out from there.

 As we entered the green area of the map above during day 1, our GPS led us the wrong way into the mountains and even crossing the Appalachian Trail path, something we somewhat explored in Gulf Hagas on our first trip the year before.